 Recommendations

-Small Accounts: thinkorswim and tastytrade can be used with any amount.
-Because thinkorswim offers paper trading, it can be used with a $0 balance.
+Small Accounts: You can use either platform with any amount. thinkorswim allows paper trading, even with a $0 balance.

-Frequent Stock Trading: thinkorswim offers the more advanced experience.
-Plus, it has better research tools (in desktop mode) than tastytrade’s platforms.
+Frequent Stock Trading: thinkorswim has the most advanced experience and better research tools on desktop.

 Websites